Separating polynomial $\chi$-boundedness from $\chi$-boundedness: Introduction

-A well-known and fundamental open problem, due to Louis Esperet~\cite{esperet2017graph}, has been to decide whether every hereditary $\chi$-bounded class of graphs is polynomially $\chi$-bounded.
+A well-known and fundamental open problem, due to Esperet~\cite{esperet2017graph}, has been to decide whether every hereditary $\chi$-bounded class of graphs is polynomially $\chi$-bounded.
 We provide a negative answer to this question.
-More generally, we prove that $\chi$-boundedness may require arbitrarily fast growing functions.
+More generally, we prove that $\chi$-bounding functions may be arbitrary, so long as they are bounded from below by a certain cubic function.